ashishjayan/SERN-stack/README.md

 # SERN-stack
-Please clone the repository by doing git clone https://github.com/ashishjayan/SERN-stack.git and do cd SERN-stack and run npm run dev
+Please clone the repository by doing `git clone https://github.com/ashishjayan/SERN-stack.git` and do 'cd SERN-stack' and run 'npm run dev'